• Hours

 The CAT exam is very important; it can greatly impact your career.
 However, there are also many essential steps to take after completing the CAT exam.
 Keep an eye on application deadlines, stay on track with other entrance exams, and start preparing for your GD-PI.
 If you follow these seven tips, you should be well-prepared for what comes next.

-If you don't perform well in CAT exam as well as not expecting a very good result, there are several alternative options you can consider:
+If you don't perform well in CAT exam and do not expect a very good result, there are a few alternative options you can consider:

-1. Prepare for Other MBA Entrance Exams: If you think you can attempt other MBA entrance tests, then invest time in preparing for some of the tests such as XAT, SNAP, NMAT, CMAT or MAT.
-The preparation of these exams includes various types of questions and topics that are not covered in another exam, thus an opportunity to prove yourself.
+1. Prepare for Other MBA Entrance Exams: If you think you can attempt other MBA entrance tests, then invest time in preparing for some of the tests, such as XAT, SNAP, NMAT, CMAT or MAT.
+The preparation of these exams includes various types of questions and topics that are not covered in any other exam, thus providing an opportunity to prove yourself.

 2. Explore Job Opportunities: It is also important to note that getting a job in a relevant field is still possible without having to do an MBA right after graduating.
 You should endeavour to gain work experience in whatever field you can to build up your file, improve your chances of getting MBA scholarships later on, and get insight into the work environment when joining the course.